Lawmakers propose breaking up Biden’s infrastructure plan to get it passed

-WASHINGTON (NEXSTAR) — As President Joe Biden works to get his infrastructure package through Congress, a bipartisan group of lawmakers have proposed breaking up the package into two to get it passed.
+WASHINGTON (NEXSTAR) – As President Joe Biden works to get his infrastructure package through Congress, a bipartisan group of lawmakers has proposed breaking up the package into two to get it passed.

 “We all believe that it can and it must be done,” Republican Maryland Gov. Larry Hogan said Friday.